-- Who is benefitting systems, practitioners, service users?
-Is the reach equitable -- eg, men and women, those who are underserved, very poor and those living in rural areas, health workers and service users? - What are the benefits being realised with particular focus on outcome and impact indicators specified in the log frame, and health services related to MDGs 4, 5, 6? - 2.
-Is the programme delivering value for money?
-(DAC Criteria: Effectiveness, Efficiency, Equity, plus VfM criteria of Economy) - Are some types of partnerships (or features of them) better VfM than others, in terms of economy, efficiency, effectiveness or equity - Is THET's management of the programme supporting VFM work by the funded health partnerships? - 3.
-What lessons can be learnt in relation to strengthening partnerships between UK and developing countries' health institutions, the partnership use of volunteers from the UK to deliver projects and the effect of this on project effectiveness (to deliver stronger health systems and build capacity of the workforce)?
-(DAC Criteria: Relevance, Efficiency and Effectiveness) - What types of partnership have been most successful and which have been most challenging? - What form have the partnerships taken (a descriptive typology2 -- who, what, when, how long, special features)? - What worked and what did not in terms of achieving improvements in health systems? - Are there examples of partnerships overlapping, aligning or reinforcing each other? - Is the programme building social capital for global health work, and is this contributing to outcome and impact? - 4.
-To what extent have the HPS projects been identified, designed and delivered in response to the host country context and in alignment with government plans and strategies?
-(DAC Criteria: Relevance and Sustainability) - 5.
-How has HPS benefited the UK in terms of strengthening the health workforce, health systems and/or in terms of recruitment and retention of health workers?
-(DAC Criteria: Effectiveness, Sustainability and Equity) - 6.
-How can the HPS (programme, projects and partnerships) be monitored and evaluated?

-2 THET has separately commissioned operational research that is also developing a typology of partnerships.
-This is is a lengthier and more detailed undertaking than the evaluation is expected to deliver.
-The evaluator is encouraged to draw upon this work, keeping the typology for the evaluation to 2-3 pages, and to use it as a main criteria and reference for selecting sites to visit.
+Who is benefitting - systems, practitioners, service users?
+Is the reach equitable -- eg, men and women, those who are underserved, very poor and those living in rural areas, health workers and service users?

+What are the benefits being realised - with particular focus on outcome and impact indicators specified in the log frame , and health services related to MDGs 4, 5, 6?

+3. What types of partnership have been most successful and which have been most challenging?

+What form have the partnerships taken (a descriptive typology -- who, what, when, how long, special features)?

+What worked and what did not in terms of achieving improvements in health systems?

+Are there examples of partnerships overlapping, aligning or reinforcing each other?

+Is the programme building social capital for global health work, and is this contributing to outcome and impact?

+- 4. Is the programme and its partnerships responding to needs and priorities of host countries, districts and institutions? - 5.
+How can a programme of this scale and diversity be monitored and evaluated?

-- How can future M&E include impact as well as outcomes and VFM? - What approach is recommended for aggregating data from numerous, diverse health partnerships, and for drawing conclusions at the programme level? - What is a realistic level of detail and investment for M&E in this programme? - What VfM metrics and analyses are suitable to monitor the programme? - What VfM metrics and analyses are suitable to monitor individual health partnerships?
+How can future M&E include impact as well as outcomes and VFM?
+What approach is recommended for aggregating data from numerous, diverse health partnerships, and for drawing conclusions at the programme level?
+What is a realistic level of detail and investment for M&E in this programme?
+What VfM metrics and analyses are suitable to monitor the programme?
+What VfM metrics and analyses are suitable to monitor individual health partnerships?